 <img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=2792338&amp;fmt=gif">

-3 Simple Changes You Need to Make to Your Student Enrollment Form Now
+3 Simple Changes You Need to Make to Your Student Registration Form Now

 4 min read

-Your new student enrollment form is an often overlooked but critical tool that you can use to improve your school’s recruitment efforts.
+Your student registration form is an often overlooked but critical tool that you can use to improve your school’s recruitment efforts.

 Although the primary goal of the new student information form is primarily administrative, with just a few tweaks and additional questions, it becomes a very powerful source of information for your future enrollment marketing efforts.

-By adding three simple questions to your student enrollment form, you will begin to gather data that will benefit your school in multiple ways.
+By adding three simple questions to your new student registration, you will begin to gather data that will benefit your school in multiple ways.

-Gathering this information allows you to identify the name and age of all the siblings that will become your targets for recruitment in subsequent years.
+Gathering this information allows you to identify the name and age of all the siblings who will become your targets for recruitment in subsequent years.

 I know the inclination and default is that these kids will naturally come to your school, but do not take any child’s enrollment for granted!

-Once you have these names entered into your prospect database, you are better able to forecast your sibling attendance, and it allows you to create more personalized outreach to these siblings.
+Once you have these names entered into your prospect database or school CRM (like SchoolMint Connect), you can better forecast sibling attendance and create personalized outreach to these siblings.

-Additionally, if you are seeing patterns of certain ages of siblings not enrolling, it gives you some nice insight into a trend that you should investigate.
+Additionally, if you are seeing patterns of certain ages of siblings not enrolling, it gives you some insight into a trend you should investigate.

 For the students who are too young to attend your school, there are lots of little things you can do to actively nurture relationships and ensure that they will enroll in your school: